-Moving house is the most stressful thing in your life.
+Moving to a new house can be stressful it can be the most stressful thing in your life.

 I thought I knew what stress was, but I really didn’t until now.